-In the ninth grade, students review English grammar, mechanics, and usage.
+In the ninth grade, students use fiction and non-fiction to review English grammar, mechanics, and usage.
 They undertake a formal study of vocabulary and etymology.
 Students also write short and extended, timed and untimed, creative and academic letter- perfect essays that follow the writing process.
-Students then learn the elements of library research and begin to learn the techniques of oral communication and public speaking through formal reports, recitations, and literary discussions
+Students then learn the elements of library research and begin to learn the techniques of oral communication and public speaking through formal reports, recitations, and literary discussions.

 English 2 (10th grade – Social Justice)

 In the tenth grade, students interact with the curriculum at a more sophisticated level.
 Students continue with a concentrated study of English grammar, mechanics, usage, and vocabulary/etymology.
 Students write moderately longer essays in response to literature using a more sophisticated writing process.
 Students also continue to advance their skills in oral communication and public speaking through formal reports, literary discussion, and debate.